j4zzcat/j4zzcat-bigbluecloud/examples/openshift/README.md

 * For hanged scripts, stop terraform by pressing CTRL+C **one time**.
 Terraform should stop gracefully.
 Afterwards, run the command again (terraform should recover).

 * If terraform fails to stop gracefully, press CTRL+C **twice**.
 Terraform stops immediately but the state might get corrupted.
 Run `terraform destroy -auto-approve` to delete all the previously provisioned resources, then start over from the beginning.
-However, if the `destroy` fails, clean the terraform state by running `rm -rf .terraform terraform.tfstate*` and start over.
+However, if the `destroy` fails, first clean the terraform state by running `rm -rf .terraform terraform.tfstate*`, next delete the resources using the IBM Cloud console or CLI and finally start over, this time crossing your fingers behind your back.